-- Refugees Fact Sheet
+- Refugees Welcome Toolkit

-Refugee Resettlement: Role of Local Co-Sponsors
+Refugee Resettlement: Role of the Local Community

 Historically, the U.S. refugee program has been characterized as an effective model of public-private partnership.
 Through private and government funding, and with the help of concerned individuals and voluntary organizations, refugees are properly resettled, adjust to their new homes, and achieve early self-sufficiency.

-Often local organizations, such as faith groups and local voluntary organizations in the community, agree to serve as cosponsors for newly arriving refugees.
+Often local organizations, such as faith groups and local voluntary organizations in the community, agree to serve as co-sponsors for newly arriving refugees.
 Generally, co-sponsors are asked to make a three-month commitment to assist resettlement agencies in provision of core services, including: